-What to Eat and Drink Post Cosmetic Surgery
+What to Eat and Drink After Cosmetic Surgery in Denver, CO

-Plastic surgery, whether reconstructive facial surgery or a minor cosmetic procedure, is an invasive surgery requiring substantial recovery time.
-During the healing process, you must get the nutrients you need for your body to recover.
+Cosmetic surgery, whether reconstructive facial surgery or a minor cosmetic procedure, is an invasive surgery requiring substantial recovery time.
+During the healing process, healthy eating habits are essential to getting the nutrients you need for your body to recover.
+Here’s a guide to recovering from plastic surgery in Denver and how to ensure a smooth process with the help of Dr. Dastoury.

 Drink lots of water to stay hydrated.
 Water reduces the risk of infection, promotes healing, and minimizes side effects from some pain medications.
+It can also motivate you to get up and use the bathroom often, which keeps your blood moving.
 Try to drink at least 64 ounces of water every day.
-Avoid anything with caffeine, as it can slow wound healing and irritate the stomach.
+Avoid caffeine, as it can slow wound healing and irritate the stomach.

 Foods Rich in Fatty Acids